Sheffield estate agents collecting clothes for Ukrainians - this is how you can donate

 Following the success of its first donation drive, Sheffield estate agents Evans Lee will be collecting clothes for Ukrainians this weekend.

-On its Facebook page, Evans Lee posted pictures and videos of the brilliant and heartwarming support of the community who turned up in great numbers to donate and help box up donations to be sent to Poland to help Ukrainian refugees.
+On its Facebook page, Evans Lee posted pictures and videos of Sheffield residents who turned up in great numbers at its Nether Green office to donate and help box up aid to be sent to Poland to help Ukrainian refugees.

 Read More